 Gestational Diabetes Meal Plan & Diet Guidelines

 During pregnancy, you're already adjusting to multiple changes with your body, and a diagnosis of gestational diabetes can feel overwhelming.
 Take heart that not only will you be able to sustain a healthy pregnancy but you'll also be able to do it without following a strict meal plan.
-Keep reading to learn what causes gestational diabetes and how to manage it with our easy gestational diabetes meal plan guide.
+Keep reading to learn what causes gestational diabetes, how to eat healthy with gestational diabetes and how to create an easy-to-follow diabetes meal plan guide.
 The goal is to implement sustainable habits that feel manageable and stress-free but still help keep your blood sugars in a healthy range during this exciting time.

 What Is Gestational Diabetes?